multiversx/mx-docs/docs/wallet/wallet-token.md

 ![Web Wallet Transfer Token](/wallet/wallet-tokens/web-wallet-transfer-token.png)

-After the transaction will be successfully executed, the recipient should receive the amount of tokens.
+Once the transaction is successfully executed, the recipient should receive the amount of tokens.

 ## **Managing a token from Web Wallet**

-At the time of writing, a dashboard for tokens owners was still under construction.
+At the time of writing, a dashboard for tokens owners is still under construction.
 Meanwhile, token operations have to be done manually, by following the transaction formats described [here](/tokens/esdt-tokens/#management-operations).